Muslims-in-IT/ebilal/README.md

 10. `sudo chmod 644 /lib/systemd/system/ebilal.service`
 11. `sudo systemctl daemon-reload`
 12. `sudo systemctl enable ebilal.service`
+13. Modify config.json to set streams to listen to (pick from livemasjid.com using the last word in the stream URL)
 13. `sudo reboot`

 To check status: